abdulbadii/smart-directories-navigation/README.md

 go to directory on top of stack, that is the first in dir. list which has the index 1

 g 1
-like above, go to directory pointed by top of list, but ignoring current directory retention
+like above, go to directory pointed by top of list, but will not have current directory retention

-g 0
+g ,
 go to the last of dir. stack which has the greatest index

 g {nth}